🇹🇷

 • Valid passport with at least 6 months validity

-• University degree (diploma or certification required)
+• University degree or equivalent certification

-• Proof of monthly income of $3,000 or annual income of $36,000
+• Proof of monthly income of $3,000 USD or $36,000 USD annually

 • Biometric photograph